Pranav-M23/SalesPulseAI/README.md

 ---

 ## 📌 How to Participate
-* Fork this repository to your GitHub account
+All teams participating in Kaizen'26 are required to fork this repository.

-* Build your entire project inside your fork
+All development must be done and uploaded to your forked repository.

-* Push your code, docs, and demo links to your fork
+You are not allowed to use any pre-existing or personal repositories.

-* Submit your forked repository link as your final submission
+**Make sure your forked repo is public.**

 >❗ Do not submit pull requests to this repo.
 > Your forked repository is your submission.